JoergAlthoff/JwaBolus/JwaBolus/Resources/gpl-3.0.md

 applications with the library.
 If this is what you want to do, use the GNU Lesser General Public License instead of this License.
 But first, please read <https://www.gnu.org/licenses/why-not-lgpl.html>.

+## Additional Terms

+This software is licensed under the GNU General Public License v3.0 (GPL-3.0).

+In addition, the following condition applies:

+- Any distribution of this software (modified or unmodified) must include visible attribution in the user interface, mentioning the original
+author: **Joerg Althoff**.

+For example, this can be a mention in the "About" section, splash screen, or help menu.